altairengineering/pkr/doc/drivers.md

         - some_files_to_exclude
 ```

-Output directory in kard folder is named `docker-context`
+Output directories in kard folder are named as contexts (default to `docker-context`).

 ## compose